Border Collie Breed overview

 Border Collie Temperament

 As a medium-sized dog, he packs quite a punch in the energy department.
 Demanding yet playful, this breed needs extensive playtime and exercise. they are a very sensitive breed, and if they become bored and their physical and mental requirements are not met, they can become depressed and anxious, leading them to destructive actions to relieve their boredom and give their energy an outlet.
 Some of them even become escape artists in an attempt to meet their needs.
-As long as it is kept busy and active, he will be a happy and productive member of the household.
+As long as it is kept busy and active, he will be a happy and productive family member.

 Their intelligence levels mean that this dog is quick to learn and desirous of praise.
 That said, this breed does require firm, consistent training and the earlier in the dog’s life, the better.
 As a puppy, the Border Collie needs early socialization with other animals and children.
 Constant, steady leadership is a trait that they are attracted to in their owners.
 The breed’s energy and drive need to be appropriately directed, or you are likely to end up with a Border Collie who will herd anything in sight, whether it be squirrels or children or cars.
 The herding instinct can cause an untrained them to bark, nip, and nudge whatever he has decided to round up.
 For some of them, obedience training is a must.